 This is a popular staple food that dogs are also allowed to consume.
 Since dogs are now almost considered Omnivores (all-eaters), the food's central part should remain meat.

 However, if the feed has a rice content of 15-20%, this is still in the acceptable area.
 Carbohydrates, however, should by no means constitute the central part of the diet.

 This leads to digestive problems such as diarrhea, gastrointestinal cramps, and sometimes excessive weight gain in your dog, which also harms your dog's health.

-Is white rice the same as wholegrain rice?
+Is white rice the same as wholegrain?
 Can't my dog eat certain types of rice?
 There is no cause for concern here.
-All rice types are suitable for dogs, but wholegrain rice has more fiber than white rice.
+All types are suitable for dogs, but wholegrain has more fiber than white rice.
 Whole grain rice should, therefore, be digested a little more easily.
-As with all foods, the origin and quality of rice play an essential role.
+As with all foods, the origin and quality play an essential role.